Optimal diabatic dynamics of Majorana-based quantum gates: errors and robustness

-We are interested in the limit of $\Delta t\to 0$ so our discrete simulations can provide a reasonable approximation to the continuous process.
-To this end, we first fix $\Delta t$ and generate enough realizations that the final errors converge within acceptable error bars.
-We then increase $N$ to achieve also convergence in $\Delta t$.
-Achieving perfect convergence in these calculations is time consuming specially for longer times and larger strength of noise.
-Nevertheless, by analyzing more than $10^4$ realizations and five different values of $\Delta t$ ($N=30,60,90,120,150$), we were able to reduce the error bars to an acceptable value.
+We are interested in the limit of $\Delta t\to 0$ so that our discrete simulations can provide a reasonable approximation to the continuous process.
+To this end, we first fix $\Delta t$ and generate enough realizations to achieve convergence (within acceptable error bars) for the final numerically computed error $D[\sigma,\overline{\rho}(\tau)]$.
+We then increase $N$ so these realization-averaged errors also converge in $\Delta t$.
+Achieving perfect convergence in these calculations is time consuming specially for longer times and larger strengths of noise.
+Nevertheless, by analyzing $20000$ realizations and five different values of $\Delta t=\tau^*/N$ for $N=30,60,90,120,150$ (for the adiabatic processes with longer $\tau$, we increased $N$ to have the same values of $\Delta t$), we were able to significantly reduce the error bars.

 The results are shown in Fig. \ref{fig:4}.
 As expected, both the bang-bang optimal protocol and the linear adiabatic protocol are affected by the $1/f$ noise in a qualitatively similar manner to white noise.
 Due to the suppression of high-frequency modes, the $1/f$ noise has a milder effect than white noise on both of these protocols.
 These numerical results support our qualitative picture of the effects of noise.
 The advantages of the optimal protocol survive in the noise regime, where the $D[\sigma,\overline{\rho}(\tau)]$ errors are small.
+Interestingly, the antiadiabatic behavior, where a slower adiabatic process, created more diabatic excitations, also occurs for the $1/f$ noise.
+In particular, an adiabatic process with $\tau=100\tau^*$ begins to underperform a process with $\tau=10\tau^*$ at $W\sim 0.04$.
+While this effect might appear counterintuitive, it naturally results from the accumulation of noise-induced excitations over a longer period.
+The antiadiabatic behavior further motivates the use of the optimal protocol.